nhannguyen95/learning-notes/networking/http/04-connection-management.md

 The OSI (Open Systems Interconnection) model partitions a communication system into 7 abstraction layers:

 ```
-7. Application Layer    (Anyone)
+7. Application Layer    (to Anyone)
 6. Presentation Layer   (Password)
-5. Session Layer        (Secretly)
+5. Session Layer        (Secret)
 4. Transport Layer      (Tell)
 3. Network Layer        (Not)
 2. Data Link Layer      (Do)
 1. Physical Layer       (Please)
 ```

 The OSI model is then divided into two segments for more ease, Upper layers (5, 6, 7), and Data Flow layers (1, 2, 3, 4).
 The upper layers are directly related to the user interface while the OSI model’s 4rth, 3rd, 2nd, and 1st layer are also called Data Flow Layers because they are related to the data flow.
 Each data flow layer has a Protocol Data Unit (PDU).

 Each data flow layer’s Protocol Data Unit is defined as follows:
 - Transport Layer: **Segment** is the PDU of the Transport layer.